 He shakes his head.
 She sits down next to him, and the two of them sit watching the program (50:43 – 52:15).
 Paulie, now as the prodigal son, returns to the comfort of the only family he’s ever known.
 In spite of what happened between the two of them, the mother/son bond is still there.

 It is in the final episode of the series the zanni that Paulie is shows its importance both in creative and critical dimensions of the show’s production.
-The episode, “Made in America,” (6:21), finds Paulie sitting at the “kids’” table during a funeral reception in Artie’s restaurant where once again he spouts his version of clichéd philosophy.
+The episode, “Made in America,” (6:21), finds Paulie sitting at the “kids’ table during a funeral reception in Artie’s restaurant where once again he spouts his version of clichéd philosophy.
 As he is looking for a seat, Meadow Sorprano invites Uncle Paulie to sit with them.
 He responds, “Yeah, I’ll sit with you, I’m young at heart.”
 And then he does something that only, in my experience, old men in already too-tight suits would do to feel comfortable after a large family meal, he unzips his pants, pats his stomach, lets out a moan and says, “Oh, did I eat.”
 In the midst of death we are in life, huh.
 Or is it the other way around.
 Meadow tells him it was the other way around.
 “Either version you’re halfway up the ass.
 Pardon my French sweetheart.
 What’re gonna do.
 Life goes on.”

 Anthony Jr. goes into a critical tirade about today’s immigrant and the American dream; his cousin says, “You’re all over the place, I don’t know what you’re saying.”
 And Paulie responds” He’s saying, the framus intersects with the ramistan approximately at the paternoster” (10:26).
 These nonsense lines echo the silliness we might recall from something like The Three Stooges; they are his old-world way of saying that AJ is making nonsense, but in reality, AJ’s criticism of the U.S. consumer culture is timely and cogent (8:38 – 10:29).